JohnWayne91/chat/README.md

-This is web app for commenting some posts in real time with django channels.
+This is web application for commenting some posts in real time with django channels.

 Installation instructions: